aisystant/docs/docs/en/systems-thinking-introduction/creation-and-development/systems-thinking-as-a-way-to-obtain-work-for-creating-a-successful-system.md

 title: Systems Thinking as a Way to Obtain Work for Creating a Successful System
 ---

+# Systems Thinking as a Way to Obtain Work for Creating a Successful System

 ### Conclusion of the Section: Systems Thinking Concepts

 This subsection concludes the substantive examination of systems thinking concepts, bringing together insights from previous sections.
 A key focus is on how the team utilizes the 3x3 Table in project activities.